cjoakim/azure-cosmosdb-sdk-examples/docs/workstation_setup.md

 ## Learning Python

-I recommend learning Python to both my customers for these reasons:
+I recommend learning Python to both my customers and peers for these reasons:
-- It is one of the top three programming languages at this time (2024)
+- It's one of the top three programming languages at this time (2024)
-- It is applicable to a very wide range of workloads, such as:
+- It's applicable to a very wide range of workloads, such as:
   - Ad-hoc scripting
   - DevOps and Infrastructure
   - Application Development